Taylor Swift's trial in Colorado DJ alleged groping case explained

 Fans can attend the trial – but there’s a catch

-Passes will be available to the public on a first-come, first-serve basis for morning and afternoon sessions, according to the Denver Post.
+Passes will be available to the public on a first-come, first-served basis for morning and afternoon sessions, according to the Denver Post.

 The court has made available 32 passes for the courtroom and 75 for an overflow room where the trial will be viewed on a closed-circuit television.